-Writing might not be your forte but chances are if you work as a nonprofit director or program staff, you have had to overcome your aversion to the writing process.
+Writing Partnership Letters and Agreements might not be your forte.
+That said, if you work as a nonprofit director or program staff, you know writing is part of the job.

 Specifically when dealing with partnerships and grants, there are some key documents that play a central role to the success of your project.